Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: GDPR Elements

-A common misunderstanding in this regard is that scientific papers use the term privacy, referring solely to the security of the data.
-Privacy also encompasses informational privacy, i.e., data protection.
-As explained, data protection does require an array of technical and organizational measures such as the principle of security that requires personal data to be kept confidential.
+A common misunderstanding in this regard is that scientific papers use the term privacy, which refers solely to the security of the data.
+Privacy also encompasses informational privacy, that is, data protection.
+As explained, data protection requires an array of technical and organizational measures, such as the principle of security that requires personal data to be kept confidential.
 This further means that personal data should be protected against accidental, unauthorized, or unlawful access, use, modification, disclosure, loss, destruction, or damage, according to Recital 39 of the GDPR.
-For example, using encryption techniques to pseudonymize personal data are considered an important element in data protection by design and default, however, other provisions of the GDPR should be respected when carrying out such processing as pseudonymization itself does not render the processing GDPR-compliant.
+For example, using encryption techniques to pseudonymize personal data is considered an important element in data protection by design and default; however, other provisions of the GDPR should be respected when carrying out such processing, as pseudonymization itself does not render the processing GDPR-compliant.

-A second misunderstanding is that public blockchains provide transparency, and thus, they effectuate the principle of transparency under the GDPR.
-However, such transparency is understood differently in data protection than a general quality of transactions being transparent to the public.
-In the GDPR, this term refers to the information about processing being transparent mainly to the data subject, not to third parties, as it would account for a violation of privacy without necessary legal grounds being relied on.